laserred/LRCPT/README.md

     require_once(get_template_directory() . '/includes/lr-cpt.php');

-Create a class that extends LRCPT (see example.php)
+Create a class that extends LRCPT (see example-cpt.php)

 Require your class